Jennifer Love Hewitt: Public image

 Regarded as a sex symbol, Hewitt's public "narrative" throughout her career has been that of "the sexy girl next door [or] the MVP of Maxim".
 As noted by Elle magazine, it was "bequeathed" to her around the time she turned 18 and starred in I Know What You Did Last Summer (1997) and Can't Hardly Wait (1998), roles which, along with Party of Five, "cemented her status as an icon to a whole generation.
 Every girl wanted to be her, and every boy had a poster of her on his wall".
 On her public image, she said: "I think when you start [in Hollywood] younger, the narrative takes off without you.
 And you kind of go, ‘Oh, okay [...] so I'm that person?
 Great!’
 Before I ever knew in my life what 'sexy' was, I was on the sexy list”.

 Hewitt has appeared in several magazines' lists of the world's most beautiful women.
 In 2002, she was voted 7th in FHMs Sexiest Girls poll, 14th in Rushs Sexiest Women list, and 11th in Stuffs "102 Sexiest Women in the World".
 She has ranked 32nd, 20th, 35th, 20th, 6th, and 35th in Maxim magazine's Hot 100 Women in 2005, 2008, 2010, 2012, 2013 and 2014 respectively.
 Hewitt was identified as the "number one reader choice" on the November 1999 and May 2009 covers of Maxim.
 TV Guide named her the sexiest woman on television in 2008.

 Hewitt graced the February 1997 cover of Seventeen, and in subsequent years, the list went on to include Rolling Stone, Cosmopolitan, GQ, CosmoGirl, Shape, Health, Maxim, FHM, Vanidades and Jane.
 Hewitt has appeared in numerous print advertisements and commercials for brands such as Victoria Golf, Mrs. Smith's, Colonial's Iron Kids Bread, Levi's, Barbie, LA Gear, Chex, Proactiv, Hanes, Neutrogena, Nokia, JanSport and America's Dairy Producers.
-In 2000, Hewitt was named the "most popular actress on television", as her Q Score — the industry's measure of celebrities' likability — was 37, and in 2008, she ranked as 96th on the annual Celebrity 100 list by Forbes magazine, which ranks the most powerful and best-paid celebrities in Hollywood.
+In 2000, Hewitt was named the "most popular actress on television", as her Q Score—the industry's measure of celebrities' likability—was 37, and in 2008, she ranked as 96th on the annual Celebrity 100 list by Forbes magazine, which ranks the most powerful and best-paid celebrities in Hollywood.

 Personal life

 Relationships and family

 Between the 1990s and the 2000s, Hewitt dated several high-profile figures, including Joey Lawrence, Will Friedle, Carson Daly, Rich Cronin, Patrick Wilson, John Mayer and Jamie Kennedy.
 In 2005, Hewitt began dating Scottish actor Ross McCall after he made an appearance on Ghost Whisperer.
 They became engaged in November 2007, while vacationing in Hawaii.
 People magazine reported that Hewitt called off their engagement in late 2008.

 In March 2012, Hewitt started dating her co-star on The Client List, Brian Hallisay.
 In June 2013, Hewitt announced that she was engaged and expecting her first child with Hallisay.
 On November 20, 2013, Hewitt and Hallisay married.
 Their daughter was born a few days later on November 26.
 In June 2015, the couple had a boy.
-In August 2021, Hewitt and Hallisay welcomed their third child.
+In August 2021, they had another boy.